 A design critique can be a minefield for anyone involved in a creative project.
-When they’re done well, they foster understanding and warm, collaborative —and most importantly, they improve the work.
-When done poorly, carelessly, or without clarity, they can tank morale or even convince creatives to jump ship.
+When it’s done well, it fosters understanding and warm collaboration—and most importantly, it improves the work.
+When done poorly, carelessly, or without clarity, it can tank morale or even convince creatives to jump ship.

-Delivering a design critique is its own valuable skill—one worth honing.
-It’s about more than just “having a conversation” or delivering feedback, especially if you are a senior member of staff or ever hope to be.
+Delivering a design critique is its own valuable skill, one worth honing.
+It’s about more than just “having a conversation” or delivering feedback, especially if you are a senior staff member or ever hope to be.

-Ideally, a design critique should move the work forward, motivate the creative team, and give them a cherished perspective.
-Most designers work in a vacuum and the good ones welcome an outside POV.
-Less welcome, is one that willfully derails a good idea.
-Ultimately, a critique should stretch the creative muscles and elevate the communication skills of everyone involved—with the end goal of delivering the best possible work the team is capable of.
+Ideally, a design critique should move the work forward, motivate the creative team, and give everyone a cherished perspective.
+Most designers work in a vacuum, and the good ones welcome an outside POV.
+Less welcome is one that willfully derails a good idea.
+Ultimately, a critique should stretch the creative muscles and elevate the communication skills of everyone involved, with the end goal of delivering the best possible work.
 Here, we offer a few things to consider if you want to give feedback like a true creative leader.

-The most common, most lethal mistake any creative leader makes happens long before any work is delivered—it’s a failure to set a clear mission for the assignment.
+The most common, most lethal mistake any creative leader makes happens long before work is delivered—it’s a failure to set a clear mission for the assignment.
 Set expectations early and often.
 As soon as you start on a project, provide clear, detailed, accurate directions to your creative team.
-Provide examples, discuss goals, and priorities.
-Highlight examples of work that you like and don’t and discuss what you envision for this project.
+Provide examples, discuss goals and priorities.
+Highlight examples of work that you like and don’t.
+Discuss what you envision for this project.

-As the project kicks off, regular informal check-ins (not meddling micro management) will help steer the creative and keep it on track.
+As the project kicks off, regular informal check-ins (not meddling micro-management) will steer the creative team and keep it on track.
 By the time you have an initial critique, your team should have an idea of what you want.
 Actively conveying expectations from start to finish will influence the creative work which can make critiques smoother and more successful.

 Lead with Empathy